aaltonewmedia/learn.newmedia.dog/content/_index.md

 Below is a list of all the new courses organized by our new major.
 This list does not include courses from the other majors of the Aalto Media Lab or from the new MA Programme in Art & Media.
 Full course lists will be published in Into when they are officially approved.
 This site is more of a direct communication channel from the New Media major to the students.

+{{< hint warning >}}
+**Please note!**
-> Please note, this website will only have detailed course materials for courses where Matti Niinimäki is the responsible teacher.
+This website will only have detailed course materials for courses where Matti Niinimäki is the responsible teacher.
 Other lecturers and professors will use MyCourses or other platforms for their course materials.
 I will link to them from the list if available.
+{{< /hint >}}

 ### Compulsory joint studies (MA Programme in Art & Media)